Published: April 18, 2015 • Last updated: January 6, 2021 at 8:11 am

 This spring we are meeting more and more first time buyers with excellent income but who lack even a 5% down payment.
 They don’t want to miss out on the hot real estate market, and are looking for ways to get in sooner rather than later.

-A few months ago we published an article called Five ways to buy a home with zero down payment.
+We published an article called Four ways to buy a home with zero down payment.
 This proved very popular with first time buyers.

 Genworth Canada, one of Canada’s three mortgage insurers (CMHC and Canada Guaranty are the others) have a program specifically for these circumstances.
-It is called the CASHBACK EQUITY/BORROWED DOWN PAYMENT PROGRAM for purchases with a down payment of less than 10 percent.
+It is called the Borrowed Down Payment Program for purchases with a down payment of less than 10 percent.

 The key is to ensure your debt servicing ratios will still be in line even after you tap into your personal line of credit or low interest credit card.
 This is because Genworth will attribute a monthly payment of 3% of the amount you borrow when calculating your debt service ratios.